Follow these tips to use guest posting for building your brand’s online profile

 Money

-Money is almost exclusionary from the other sources of value because you can definitely make money guest posting.
-It would either be because the host site pays for it or because someone else pays you to include their link in your guest post.
-Hypothetically speaking, if you were to contribute regularly to a high-authority website, people will pay quite a bit of money to get their links included in your posts.
+Money is almost exclusionary from other value sources because you can make money through guest posting.
+It would be because the host site pays for it or someone else pays you to include their link in your guest post.
+Hypothetically speaking, if you contribute regularly to a high-authority website, people pay to get their links in your posts.
 You can therefore bring in a lot of money if you can include it organically and in a valuable way.

-However, if you do add their links, you may be using valuable space on someone else and may not be able to promote yourself.
+However, if you add their links, you will use valuable space on someone else and not promote yourself.
 The assumption is that the money you receive is your compensation rather than your link or traffic.
-It is quite easy to measure ROI because you just need to compare the cost of the post with the money you get from it.
+It is quite easy to measure ROI because you need to compare the cost of the post with the money you get from it.

 Traffic

 Guest posts don’t result in an immediate traffic boost.
-In fact, this strategy requires a lot of patience.
+This strategy requires a lot of patience.
 If you are measuring your website traffic the first week after posting, then yes, the traffic will not be the best.
-For example, if a post only gets you 50 hits in a week, that is not a lot.
+For example, if a post only gets you 50 hits a week, that is not good enough.
 But, if you get 50 hits a week for a couple of years, that is quite a bit of traffic.

 Major Categories

-You need to make a decision.
-If you were to write a great piece of content, do you want it on your site or on a guest post?
-If it does well and it is a guest post, you do get a lot of visibility and secondhand value on a site that is not yours.
-It is definitely worthwhile if your site didn’t get the chance to rank on its own.
-The ultimate goal of guest blogging is to write for as many sites as possible that are larger than your own, but are not your direct competition.
+Decide if you want your best article on your site or as a guest post.
+If it does well as a guest post, you get a lot of visibility and secondhand value on a site that is not yours.
+It is worthwhile if your site didn’t get the chance to rank yet.
+The ultimate goal of guest blogging is to write for as many sites as possible that are larger than your own but are not your direct competition.

 Backlinks

-Backlinks are extremely valuable in marketing.
-You should pay attention to sites that have a good backlink profile because it means that there are different links from a wide range of sources.
-One thing to note is that a lot of high-quality and high-traffic websites do not accept unsolicited guest posts and some will either disallow links or nofollow them.
-If you are counting on links as your primary goal for guest posting, you might get disappointed.
-Consider links as a bonus when they do happen and focus on the other sources of value for your investment.
+Backlinks are valuable in marketing.
+Pay attention to sites with a good backlink profile because there are different links from various sources.
+One thing to note is that many high-quality and high-traffic websites do not accept unsolicited guest posts and will either disallow links or unfollow them.
+You might get disappointed if backlinks are your primary goal for guest posting.
+Consider links as a bonus when they happen and focus on the other sources of value for your investment.

 Awareness and trust

 As an author, it is important to build trust among your readers.
-But they are very hard to measure because there is no way to track it.
-That is why when sites contribute to big name blogs, they put the logos of the blogs in their landing page.
+That is why when sites contribute to big-name blogs, they put the logos of the blogs on their landing page.
 It establishes legitimacy and social proof, it is a way to tell your readers that even though your site might be small, you are legitimate.

 Relationships

-Guest posting allows you to build relationships with editors and site owners and once you have made a connection and proved that you know what you are talking about, you get firsthand value from that relationship.
-At the end of the day, guest posting can lead to great opportunities.
+Guest posting allows you to build relationships with editors and site owners.
+Once you have made a connection and proved that you know what you are talking about, you get firsthand value from that relationship.
+Guest posting can lead to great opportunities.

 Guest posting for backlink building